google/opencasebook/patents.md

 and protested that, although the findings and conclusions did not cover the implied license, Wang wrote findings on other issues which contradicted and undermined the jury's implied license verdict.
-Furthermore, Wang had written that the jury found an implied license, “under the doctrine of legal estoppel..
+Furthermore, Wang had written that the jury found an implied license, "under the doctrine of legal estoppel..
 Notwithstanding Mitsubishi's objections, the court entered both the Judgment and the Findings of Fact and Conclusions of Law.